dimpase/M2/Git-for-Macaulay2-Contributors.md

 To show the history of all of your branches and any branches imported from the Macaulay2 repository, use:

 * `gitk --all`

+When you want to send your changes to the central Macaulay2 repository, do this in a browser:

+* If you are submitting a new package, remember to add its name to the end of the list in the file `M2/Macaulay2/packages/=distributed-packages`.
+* Submit a pull request at https://github.com/USERNAME/M2/pull/new/BRANCHNAME, or find the pull request button on the page of your fork at https://github.com/USERNAME/M2.
+The pull request should be directed toward our branch named "master" or "development".
+* After submitting your pull request, push no further commits to your branch, so we can have a chance to review your submission.
+Once the review is done, comments about your code will be posted on github, and requested changes are easily submitted by committing them to your branch.
+Once you finish addressing our comments, let us know by adding a comment, and we'll repeat the process until your code is accepted and "pulled".

 Other links: